 However, there are no regulations on the quality of the beans, so beans can be premium-quality or the driest cuts and splits containing very little natural vanillin.

 The extract may also contain sugar, corn syrup, caramel color or stabilizers.
 All additives should be on the label, but they often aren’t.
 Also, the FDA doesn’t require that the percentage of additives be listed.
 As vanilla is naturally slightly sweet, it isn’t necessary to add sweeteners.
-Some manufacturers use no sugar, some use 3 – 5% sugar as a stabilizer, and some companies use 20% or more sugar or corn syrup in their extracts.
+Some manufacturers use no sugar, some use 3 – 5% sugar as a stabilizer, and some companies use more sugar or corn syrup in their extracts.
 Extract made with sugar cane alcohol can smell harsh, so a small amount of sugar helps to soften the aroma.
 Be aware that caramel color contains sugar or corn syrup.

 Extracts made with high-quality vanilla beans and little-to-no sugar have a fresh, clean flavor.
 While they may be a little more expensive, the flavor is purer and it carries well to the finished product.
 And guess what?
 Your fabulous secret family recipe for cookies or cakes will taste far better when you use good extract!

 Here’s our very own step by step instructions on how to make vanilla extract.
 Enjoy!

 In the United States the FDA is very strict about label laws.
 If it says Vanilla Extract on the label, it was made with vanilla beans, alcohol and water.
 If it says Vanilla Flavor, it is still pure vanilla but made with glycerine or propylene glycol instead of alcohol.
 This is a reasonable substitute for people who want an alcohol-free flavor.